derek73/python-nameparser/docs/customize.rst

 Editable attributes of nameparser.config.CONSTANTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* :py:obj:`~nameparser.config.CONSTANTS.titles` - Pieces that come before the name.
+* :py:data:`~nameparser.config.titles.TITLES` - Pieces that come before the name.
 Includes all `first_name_titles`.
 Cannot include things that may be first names.
-* :py:obj:`~nameparser.config.CONSTANTS.first_name_titles` - Titles that, when followed by a single name, that name is a first name, e.g. "King David".
+* :py:data:`~nameparser.config.FIRST_NAME_TITLES` - Titles that, when followed by a single name, that name is a first name, e.g. "King David".
-* :py:obj:`~nameparser.config.CONSTANTS.suffix_acronyms` - Pieces that come at the end of the name that may or may not have periods separating the letters, e.g. "m.d.".
+* :py:data:`~nameparser.config.SUFFIX_ACRONYMS` - Pieces that come at the end of the name that may or may not have periods separating the letters, e.g. "m.d.".
-* :py:obj:`~nameparser.config.CONSTANTS.suffix_not_acronyms` - Pieces that come at the end of the name that never have periods separating the letters, e.g. "Jr.".
+* :py:data:`~nameparser.config.SUFFIX_NOT_ACRONYMS` - Pieces that come at the end of the name that never have periods separating the letters, e.g. "Jr.".
-* :py:obj:`~nameparser.config.CONSTANTS.conjunctions` - Connectors like "and" that join the preceding piece to the following piece.
+* :py:data:`~nameparser.config.conjunctions.CONJUNCTIONS` - Connectors like "and" that join the preceding piece to the following piece.
-* :py:obj:`~nameparser.config.CONSTANTS.prefixes` - Connectors like "del" and "bin" that join to the following piece but not the preceding, similar to titles but can appear anywhere in the name.
+* :py:data:`~nameparser.config.prefixes.PREFIXES` - Connectors like "del" and "bin" that join to the following piece but not the preceding, similar to titles but can appear anywhere in the name.
-* :py:obj:`~nameparser.config.CONSTANTS.capitalization_exceptions` - Dictionary of pieces that do not capitalize the first letter, e.g. "Ph.D".
+* :py:data:`~nameparser.config.CAPITALIZATION_EXCEPTIONS` - Dictionary of pieces that do not capitalize the first letter, e.g. "Ph.D".
-* :py:obj:`~nameparser.config.CONSTANTS.regexes` - Regular expressions used to find words, initials, nicknames, etc.
+* :py:data:`~nameparser.config.regexes.REGEXES` - Regular expressions used to find words, initials, nicknames, etc.

 Each set of constants comes with :py:func:`~nameparser.config.SetManager.add` and :py:func:`~nameparser.config.SetManager.remove` methods for tuning
 the constants for your project.
 These methods automatically lower case and